Friday, March 3rd, 2017

 How Does Sewer Gas Enter a Home?

-Bad News: If you have a sewer gas issues, something is wrong.
+Bad News: If you have a sewer gas issue, something is wrong.
 According to the “www.marionoh.us” web site, “the most common fault in the plumbing system is untrapped drains, especially floor drains in the basement or utility room.”
 Examining your floor drains for dry or damaged drain traps is a good starting point.
 If floor drains are seldom used, the water barrier that sits in the U-shaped trap can evaporate over time, letting sewer gas seep into your home.
 If you suspect this is the issue, pour a few gallons of water into the floor drain to re-fill the trap with water.

 If the smells persist, it’s possible the drain line/drain tile is damaged.
 A reputable plumber can assist in identifying the source of the sewer gas.